 New driving laws that came into effect on 29th November make it mandatory for all visa holders, including international students to get a Victorian driver licence within six months of moving to the state in order to be able to continue to drive on the state's roads.

 According to the new Victorian road safety laws, overseas driver licence holders, regardless of their visa status, have to convert their licence to a local licence within six months of their taking up residence in Victoria.

 “The changes will simplify the licencing requirements for interstate and overseas drivers,” a spokesperson for the state Transport Department told SBS Punjabi.

-Temporary visa holders who are already living in Victoria and haven't yet converted their licence, will have six months from 29th October 2019 to do so.
+Temporary visa holders who are already living in Victoria and haven't yet converted their licence, have six months from 29th October 2019 to do so.

-Interstate drivers and those from 26 recognised countries who are eligible to convert their licences to Victorian licence without a driving test will also have six months to do so, instead of three.
+Interstate drivers and those from 26 recognised countries who are eligible to convert their licences to Victorian licence without a driving test also have six months to do so, instead of three.

 “If they fail to do this and continue to drive they are driving unlicensed which is a serious offence.

 “Employers will also need to make sure that drivers they employ with international licences have not been residing here for more than 6 months.
 If they do not check this, they could be committing a serious offence by allowing an unlicensed person to drive,” the Department of Transport said in an explanatory statement.